dominikbraun/espresso/README.md

 ---

-:coffee: Espresso is a Static Site Generator designed for Markdown-based content with focus on simplicity and performance.
+Espresso is a Static Site Generator designed for Markdown-based content with focus on simplicity and performance.

-...
+### :coffee: Features

+* Flexibility: Create and provide your own Espresso templates
+* Simplicity: Build your static site with a single command
+* Zero Configuration: Provide a configuration only if you want to
+* Performance: Render thousands of articles in seconds

+### :coffee: Installation

+Espresso is shipped as a single binary.
+Download the [latest release](https://github.com/dominikbraun/espresso/releases) and copy the binary into ...